kaidittm/dataengineering_project/README.md

 2. Also copy `~/dbt/profiles.yml.example` to your local `~/dbt/profiles.yml` and set credentials via env vars or edit directly.
 3. Make sure your Docker Engine is running and run `docker compose build` to install the required python packages.
 4. Run `docker compose up -d`.
-5. Install dbt and ClickHouse adapter:
+5. (If needed) Install dbt and ClickHouse adapter:
      ```powershell
      pip install dbt-core dbt-clickhouse clickhouse-connect
      ```